dsergio/rtree-java/README.md

 ### Storage Configurations

 ### MySQL
+Configuration: `config.properties` configuration file in the `RTreeData/src/main/resources` directory.

+### Sqlite
-This application uses a `config.properties` configuration file in the `RTreeData/src/main/resources` directory.
+Configuration: `config.properties` configuration file in the `RTreeData/src/main/resources` directory.

 ### AWS DynamoDB
 The ProfileCredentialsProvider will return your [default] credential profile by reading from the credentials file located at `~/.aws/credentials` for Linux and Mac machines.